British Army during the Victorian Era: Infantry

-During Queen Victoria's reign, infantry training underwent significant changes.
-Instead of focusing on strict discipline and repetitive drills to ensure that soldiers responded quickly and precisely to orders in battle, the emphasis shifted to joint training, which prioritised initiative in scattered formations.
+Rather than focusing on strict discipline and repetitive drills to ensure soldiers responded quickly and precisely to orders on the battlefield, the priority shifted to joint training that encouraged initiative in loose formations.
 The aim of the training was to understand and implement the changing tactics required by advances in weaponry and technology.

 In the home battalions, non-commissioned officers carried out the basic training of recruits.
 Individual training varied from regiment to regiment and consisted largely of drill exercises, supplemented by barracks duty, equipment maintenance and other tasks.
 By 1896, the training of infantry recruits had been standardised and codified by law.
 The twelve-week training programme focused on individual and squad drills, physical training, education and weapon use.
 After the Coalition Wars, the training manual Field Exercise and Evolutions of the Army (1824) served as the basis for the training of infantry units.
 In practice, however, a battalion practised three basic formations: the square, which served as a defence against cavalry; various column manoeuvres, which allowed for longer movements and manoeuvres; and the line formation, which was used for short attacks or skirmishes.